 This method uses precut flat sheets of corrugated blanks, with major and minor flaps sealed on the side, instead of the top.
 Less cardboard surface means this type of packing is typically cheaper, which improves inventory efficiency.
 Typically used for canned foods or beverages, wrap around case packing can reach far higher speeds than traditional top or side load packing, and fully encases inventory for your automated palletizing system.

 This method is used typically for food applications with rectangular or lay flat cartons, delicate/sensitive products, dairy applications with gable-top cartons or gallon jugs, products with shrink wrap or transparent film on top, and industrial cans or bottles.

-Tertiary Packaging and Palletizing Automation
+Palletizing System Automation

-A palletizing robotic system can perform one task, such as loading the pallet, or many simultaneously: package products, load boxes onto a pallet, and wrap the pallet with shrink wrap.
+A robotic palletizing system can perform one task, such as loading the pallet, or many simultaneously: package products, load boxes onto a pallet, and wrap the pallet with shrink wrap.
 It is a gentler, more consistent treatment than manual palletizing.